 Some have pockets.

-All feature embroidery work, lace, vintage pillowcases and fabric.
+The aprons all feature embroidery work, lace, vintage pillowcases, and fabric.

 No two are alike.